XavierJordaMurria/PuzzleChallenge/README.md

 ### Test where msg and magazine are very long strings

-For this test both msg and magazing have taken from the file (DON_QUIJOTE_DE_LA_MANCHA.txt) The idea behing this test was to analise what would happen in expres scenarios where the input msg is very long, in this case exactly as long as the magazine(DON_QUIJOTE_DE_LA_MANCHA.txt)
+For this test both msg and magazing have taken from the file (DON_QUIJOTE_DE_LA_MANCHA.txt) The idea behing this test was to analise what would happen in scenarios where the input msg is very long, in this case exactly as long as the magazine(DON_QUIJOTE_DE_LA_MANCHA.txt)

 | Iteration   | VerifyByWordsCleanUp | VerifyByWordsCleanUpNoSort | VerifyByWordsBasic | VerifyByWordsBasicMix